elieue/BSCS25G1MP2-3-4/README.md

-# 📌 Group Assignment Submission
+# 📌 Machine Problems

 ## 📝 Overview
-This README provides details on the inclusion of three machine problems for submission as group assignments.
+This repository provides details on the inclusion of three machine problems for submission as group assignments.
 Each problem explores different algorithmic strategies, their applications, and limitations, ensuring a comprehensive understanding of computational problem-solving.

 ---